Annual reports of Commonwealth departments

 000 home care packages and over 210 000 residential aged care packages provided.

 The Chief Medical Officer, Professor Brendan Murphy, reported on clinical

-As at 30 June 2017, ministerial responsibilities for the Health
+As at 30 June 2018, ministers of the Health Portfolio were:

-the Hon.
-Greg Hunt MP, Minister for Health and Minister for Sport;

 - the Hon.
-Ken Wyatt AM MP, Minister for Aged Care and Minister for
+Greg Hunt MP—Minister for Health;

+- Senator the Hon.
+Bridget McKenzie—Minister for Sport and Minister

 Reporting against performance